 The Arbor Day Foundation’s Tree Campus USA Program

-SJU received Tree Campus USA participation awards for the past four years by meeting program criteria of: Tree care committee; Tree care plan; Tree care program with funds; Academic Service Learning (ASL) component and; Arbor Day observance event.
-The SJU Queens Campus has over 3,000 trees, 500 of which came from NYC Million Trees project.
-In 2013 students planted a northeast native species campus arboretum around the softball field.
-Each year, SJU's Campus tree mapping project grows with the help of students guided by dedicated faculty member Paula Lazrus.
-Currently there are over 500 trees mapped.
+SJU received Tree Campus USA participation awards for the past five years by meeting the program criteria of: Tree care committee; Tree care plan; Finding the tree care program; Incorporation of Academic Service Learning (ASL) and; Annual Arbor Day observance / event.
+The SJU Queens Campus has over 3,000 trees, 500 of which came from NYC Million Trees project (2008 – 2011).
+With faculty over site, in 2013 students planted a northeast native species campus arboretum around the softball field.
+Each year, SJU's Campus Tree Mapping Project grows with the help of students guided by dedicated faculty member Paula Lazrus.
+Currently there are over 1,000 trees mapped.
+You can view the progress of SJU’s Tree Mapping Project and view pages of its complementary Herbarium at: https://sju.maps.arcgis.com/apps/MapJournal/index.html?appid=e93c6f15a2b24969bf5ab32fa20d2955

 Student Community Garden